 - Spray the surface of the potting soil with your Soap & Water spray bottle.
 The soap will kill the eggs laying on the soil.
 If your problem is fungus flies, you must allow the soil to dry completely before using this method—fungus flies are attracted to humidity and moisture.

 - You can also control pests and fungi with neem oil.
 Neem oil is a natural pesticide obtained from the endemic Indian tree called neem (Azadirachta indica).
-To learn more about how neem oil affects chewing and sucking insects and how to apply it properly, visit discoverneem.com.
+To learn more about how this natural oil affects chewing and sucking insects and how to apply it properly, visit discoverneem.com.
+You can also visit Tips Bulletin’s article and read about 28 Fantastic Ways to Use Neem Oil for Plants & Garden.

 Remember that plants cannot talk or bark, so make sure you check the health of your indoor plants frequently.
 A good time to do so is when you water them—every week or every ten days.